BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 # Description
 The Verified Claims Wizard is a method that generates a repository of verified claims that are collected from diverse fact-checking organizations and puts together in one place.
-Each claim includes detailed information such as author, URL, date, truth values and other pertinent details, providing a rich resource of verified claims and their corresponding reviews.An user could use this method to generate a repository of claims and then search claims of their own interest based on various filter criteria.
+Each claim includes detailed information such as *author, URL, date, truth values* and other pertinent details, providing a rich resource of verified claims and their corresponding reviews.

+The method can be used to verify a collection of claims that are of interest to the user.
+The method reviews all claims and returns whether the claims are true or false and also provide the sources from which this information was verified.

 ### Keywords
 Claims, Fact-checking, Entity Linking